girorme/multisearcher/README.md

 $ python multisearcher.py -f word_file -o output_file -t threads
 ```

-the output file will be created in `output/` directory
+- Output file will be created in `output/` directory

-The words in the word_file are separated by a end_line:
+- The words in the word_file must be separated by a end_line:

 ```
 work /wp-content/